shijuvar/shijuvar/active_masterclass.md

 **Level:** Advanced

-**Prerequisite:** Completion of "Professional Go" course, or Go developers with decent knowledge on the language
+**Prerequisite:** Completion of "Professional Go" course, or Go developers with decent knowledge in the language

 **Dates:** To be declared later